Approximately 300,000 women die each year due to pregnancy or childbirth related complications.

 Why Maternal Care?

 In partnership with local maternal health organizations, ODW has assisted 9 communities in 7 countries.
 We have directly assisted the lives of 55,200 mothers and infants by training midwives and nurses and constructing maternity wards and delivery centers.
 By equipping communities with facilities and education, we are empowering communities to decrease these rates of maternal mortality.
-Pregnancy and motherhood is often associated with immense pain, loss and death for women in developing countries.
-By providing women with the care they need, we can make pregnancy an enjoyable and fulfilling experience for all women.
+Pregnancy and motherhood can cause immense pain, loss, and death for women in developing countries.
+By providing women with the care they need, we can make pregnancy a safer and healthier experience for many around the world.

 We choose our partners wisely.
 Each organization goes through a rigorous vetting process before our we approve a grant.